Adrien40/ha-blue-connect-local/README.md

 <summary>⚠️ See common issues</summary>

 * **Frequent Bluetooth errors**: The integration automatically handles connection retries.
 If the sensor shows `Signal Lost`, the Blue Connect is out of range.
 Move your antenna closer, or [install an ESPHome Bluetooth Proxy](https://esphome.github.io/bluetooth-proxies/) as close to the pool as possible (all you need is an ESP32 (~€10) and a USB charger).
+* **Invalid access code**: The integration checks your access code as soon as it connects, so if it's wrong you'll see `Invalid access code` on the Bluetooth State sensor within seconds — no need to wait for the full analysis timeout.
+Just correct it in **Configure ⚙️**, an analysis is triggered automatically once you save.

 </details>